alvarcarto/alvarcarto-map-server/README.md

 ./install.sh
 ```

+**Note:** sudo password is asked a couple of times.
+When the imposm3 import starts,
+you'll know nothing is prompted at least for the next 15 hours.

 Now press `Ctrl` + `a` + `d` and wait, it may take 6 - 48 hours to install.